 She has played a big role in assisting me to familiarize myself with the new community that I am going to serve for the next ten months.
 Within the first two weeks of staying with my host family, I met many of their family and friends, business partners, and members of the church they go to because she is a choir leader.
 She is involved with the church by attending different events at the church.
 With it being Christmas season, it meant that ceremonies would be held every other day together with other big days for the community meetings and events that led us to get along and I became a part of the community.

-My host mum believed in me and she encouraged me that I can do this, which has made me to genuinely get fond of her.
-She has been empathetic with me from the beginning of my service, and has been able to put herself in my shoes.
+My host mum believed in me and she encouraged me that I could do this, which has made me genuinely get fond of her.
+She has been empathetic with me from the beginning of my service and has been able to put herself in my shoes.
 She also made sure to introduce me to counterparts who would be of great help with my service and worked with them to ensure that I am comfortable and that they assist me where I need help.

 My host mum has very good communication skills and is very well connected in the society she lives in, she is always present at community functions and whenever called upon, she is always ready and prepared.
-She is someone to emulate and I can utilize some of the traits I have learned from her as I go along to be more social and to be a good communicator and I am glad that CorpsAfrica/Kenya gave me a new family.
-The experiences so far have shaped me and have given me a new meaning in life, to learn, grow and to be a positive deviance for this community as well.
+She is someone to emulate and I can utilize some of the traits I have learned from her as I go along to be more social and to be a good communicator I am glad that CorpsAfrica/Kenya gave me a new family.
+The experiences so far have shaped me and have given me a new meaning in life, to learn, grow, and be a positive deviance for this community as well.